khaledalam/k8s-gcp-geo-distribution/README.md

       - GCP function 2nd-gen has more `Runtime, build, connections and security settings` such as Concurrency(Maximum concurrent requests per instance).
   - Improvements:
     - Replace GCP function with lower price solution
-    - Caching maxmind api calls
+    - DB update mechanism, Caching maxmind calls, ..
     - ...
 - Other methods: `investigating ingress-nginx custom annotation and other solutions`